Heartbreak

 The Disney scene where Mickey and Minnie gaze into each other eyes right before a giant cartoon heart forms between them exists for a reason — relationships are supposed to be full of love.

 Even cartoon mice know this.
-But, unfortunately, this isn't always the case — sometimes relationships are anything but cartoon hearts.
-Sometimes, they aren't full of love much at all.
+Unfortunately, this isn't always the case.
+Sometimes relationships are anything but cartoon hearts.
+Sometimes, they aren't full of love at all.

-Unfortunately, the signs of an unhealthy relationship aren't always overt; the cartoon heart doesn't suddenly turn dark, morphing into a skull right before our very eyes.
+Unfortunately, the signs of an unhealthy relationship aren't always overt; the cartoon heart doesn't suddenly turn dark and morph into a skull right before our very eyes.
 Rather, the signs of a toxic relationship are often more subtle.
-But, rest assured, they are there: you only need to know what to look for.
+But, rest assured, they are there.
+You only need to know what to look for.

 Abuse, meanness, and perpetual one-upping are all signs of an unhealthy relationship, but you may also have an unfit union if you have experienced the following in your (possibly toxic) romance.